Smocked Building Project

 Installation and workshops by New York based artist Annie Coggan.
 Film in collaboration with Exeter/Berlin artist Sam Godfrey.

-Furthermore, Annie will teach a series of smocking workshops at North Tawton Community Centre that outline the history of the craft and show the “how-to’s” and “what could be's” by passing on this haptic knowledge.
+Along with smocking a North Tawton building, Annie is teaching a series of smocking workshops has collaborated with Berlin/Exeter artist Sam Godfrey to research images depicting the history of smocking and its contemporary uses.
+These will be shown during the talk at the workshops and in future collaborations in connection with the project (stay tuned!).
 On Sunday 11th January Annie will teach the honeycomb stitch that Ishe is working with to Smock the Building and on Saturday 17th January, Annie will teach the bird beak stitch.

 Smocking Workshops- BOOK HERE